 Many struggle to come to terms with their abuse, preventing them from coming forward.
 The new law allows the acceptance and consideration of claims that were previously time-barred.
 Providing child sexual abuse survivors with another chance at justice is critical to punish the abusers and the institutions that allowed the abuse and to prevent re-offenders and protect children all over California and San Diego.

 Speak out now and file your child sexual abuse claim to receive the compensation you deserve to support your continued healing.

-- Be prepared.
 The non-profit organization Stop It Now! emphasizes the importance of having as much factual information as possible to detail your abuse.
 This information can include:

 - Name, date of birth, race, and gender of the people involved (e.g., abusers, people who knew about the abuse, and the abused child)

 - Addresses of the people described in item a